tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ## Microphones<a name="Microphones"></a>
 Aaaaah, microphones.
 The never ending topic.
 Good news: It's not as complicated as you might think from all the talk.
 [Marco's guide](https://marco.org/podcasting-microphones) is the best place to start.

-There are two basic types of microphones, condenser and dynamicrophone, and it's good to know the basics.
-Others have written everything there is to write about this and how it's relevant for podcasters: [Marco's take](https://marco.org/podcasting-microphones#condenserdynamic) is as good as any. microphones come in the USB and the XLR variety, [Marco also writes about this](https://marco.org/podcasting-microphones#xlrusb).
+There are two basic types of microphones, condenser and dynamic microphones, and it's good to know the basics.
+Others have written everything there is to write about this and how it's relevant for podcasters: [Marco's take](https://marco.org/podcasting-microphones#condenserdynamic) is as good as any.
+Microphones come in the USB and the XLR variety, [Marco also writes about this](https://marco.org/podcasting-microphones#xlrusb).

 Quite some time ago I made [a little video](https://www.youtube.com/watch?v=AsgWldhZSIM) in which I recommended the Blue Yeti.
 It's quite popular, and it's the [Wirecutter pick](https://thewirecutter.com/reviews/the-best-usb-microphone/) (for USB microphones).
 But: I was wrong.
 It *has* nice sound (because it's a large diaphragm condenser microphone).
 But if you're not in a studio or don't want to build a pillow fort every time you're recording, rejection of room noise and echo becomes an important quality in a microphone.